 - Spine Conditions and Treatments

 - When to Make an Appointment

 - Preparing for Surgery

 Cervical spondylosis is a general term for age-related wear and tear affecting the spinal disks in your neck.
-As the disks dehydrate and shrink, signs of osteoarthritis develop, including bony projections along the edges of bones (bone spurs).
+As the disks dehydrate and shrink, signs of osteoarthritis develop, including bony projections along the edges of bones called bone spurs.
 Cervical spondylosis is common and worsens with age.
-More than 85 percent of people older than 60 are affected by cervical spondylosis.
+More than 85% of people older than 60 are affected by cervical spondylosis.
 Most people experience no symptoms from these problems.
 When symptoms do occur, nonsurgical treatments often are effective.
 Your surgeon will talk with you about the best option for you.

 Some surgical options include: